Automated Lecture Capture

 Touch Screen

-Three seconds after the "Start Recording" button is pressed, recording will begin.
+Three seconds after the "Start Recording" button is pressed, recording and live streaming will begin.
 The button changes to "Stop Recording", and a red banner pulses with the words, "Recording in Progress".

 If it is still recording at the end of your allotted time, the touch panel will play a bell sound.
 The system will continue recording for an additional 10 minutes past the bell.
 At the end of a talk, there are typically questions from the audience.
 It is up to you whether to include the questions from the audience in the recording, or to end the recording before the questions.
 To end the recording, press the Stop Recording button on the touch panel.
 The recorded video will automatically be uploaded to the BIRS website, and you will receive an email notice.